Favourited 572 times

 Hello!
-We are a Canadian/American/British family living in Zone 4 (soon to be 3) in London.
-We've been here since January 2014 and are still getting our sea-legs but are loving it!
+We are a Canadian/American/British family living in Zone 3 in London.
+We've been In London since January 2014 and are loving it!

-We are in the process of buying a house in zone 3 that needs A LOT of work.
+We just bought a house in zone 3 that needs work.
 We are hoping to have someone join our venture and just muck in where-ever needed.
-One day that might be ripping old carpet out, another day it might be taking the children to the playground and taking care of lunch for them, another day it might be clearing shrubs in the back garden, another day might be scrubbing years of neglect off a cupboard door prior to us moving in....
+One day that might be taking care of lunch for everyone and cleaning, another day it might be clearing shrubs in the back garden, another day might be laying lino flooring, installing shelving, repairing flooring... etc.

 We speak both English (KC) and French (Alan) in the home.
 The children understand and can communicate in both languages.
 We are happy to help with learning English if that is what you wish.